 As an ethnic, religious, and linguistic minority in Myanmar, the Rohingya have been stateless for almost four decades (since 1982).
 The Myanmar state discriminates against them and imposes severe restrictions on their activities.
 They are denied the right to nationality and citizenship by Myanmar and, therefore, they are forced into statelessness.
 Their lives in Myanmar depend on the legal status of temporary papers.
 In 2017, they were forced out of their villages and towns through violence.
 They face severe restrictions on movement, culture, everyday life, and access to education by the state.
 The 1982 law on citizenship excludes them as national people.
-Throughout history, they were repeatedly displaced into neighbouring Bangladesh by the state. of Rohingya to Bangladesh as a result of persecution, torture, and killing in Myanmar.
+Throughout history, they were repeatedly displaced into neighbouring Bangladesh by the state.
+Since the late 1990s, there has been a massive exodus of Rohingya to Bangladesh as a result of persecution, torture, and killing in Myanmar.
 In the host country, they are yet to gain access to refugee recognition and resettlement rights.
 In November of 2021, hundreds of refugees were relocated to an island in the Bay of Bengal by Bangladesh (AP 2021).